 To me, Cronulla is like the epitome of a proper Aussie beach town.
 The main focus is the RSL and this is the sort of suburb you’ll only find locals living here.
 The beaches are stunning and you’ll be able to find something quite cheap as it takes about one hour on the train to the city.
 It’s actually on the same line as the Bondi train so you could always head over there for a change of scenery one day!

-The great thing about Cronulla is it’s a stones throw away from the world’s second oldest National Park, The Royal National Park.
+The great thing about Cronulla is it’s a stones throw away from the world’s second oldest National Parks, The Royal National Park.

 Even if you decide this area isn’t for you, make sure you go and visit The Royal National Park.
 It is absolutely incredible!!